 I Am Done with Church

 Many of the years I served were really good.
 I learned a lot and developed friendships with some great people.
 Unfortunately, the church experience often left me feeling empty and frustrated inside.
 I knew the church was not functioning the way Jesus and the apostles taught in the New Testament and that caused it to fall short in many ways.
 The church did not function as the Body of Christ.
 It was mostly a building full of spectators under the leadership of one person who controlled everything.
 People did not reach their full potential.
 They didn’t grow very much spiritually.
-The Body was not being built up to the level Jesus was calling it to because the Holy Spirit was limited to the gifts of just one person.
+The Body was not being built up to the level Jesus was calling it to because the Holy Spirit was limited to the gifts of mostly one person.

 Professional Clergy is Not Biblical